 And yet despite being only four miles from the Pacific Ocean, its elevation allows it to attain warm enough temperatures to ripen and flavor its fruit.
 Starting at nearly 650 feet and rising to over 1,000 feet, the site contains slopes that range from zero to over 30 degrees.
 This makes for interesting fruit positioning and climactic exposures that foster intense flavor developments.

 The grapevines are vulnerable to wind and weather, which is particularly true from late spring to early summer as the vines progress through bud break and flowering.
 Bad weather this time of year can limit or destroy newborn clusters just as they’re springing forth.
 But it is these rare, eclectic elements-close to the ocean, steep, and exposed – that make exceptional fruit, which in turn makes for extraordinary wines.
 We would rather be unsafe than make uninteresting wine.discover the wines

 The flavor profiles at Doc’s Ranch Vineyard are further helped by careful vine spacing and clonal selections.
 The spacing is dense at 7 x 3 and 7 x 4, with approximately 2,000 vines per acre to ensure that they compete for nutrients.

-We also work with a single clone of Chardonnay 5.
-These clones provide an exciting mix for our winemaking partners, and are highly expressive in cool, coastal sites.
+We also work with a single clone of Chardonnay 5, planted to “JoAnn’s Block” in the toughest, most resilient part of the vineyard.
 The vineyard is cane pruned exclusively to give us maximum flexibility in the vineyard, and we use cover crops throughout the winter and spring months to control erosion and enhance our living soils with organic nourishment.